 - take up a part-time place in reception; or

-- take a part-time place at a pre-school setting using your entitlement to 15 free hours a week.
+- take a part-time place at a pre-school setting using your Early Years Entitlement.

-Once a child starts at school, either part-time or full-time, there is no longer an entitlement to a free place at an Early Years setting.
+Once a child starts at school, either part-time or full-time, there is no longer an Early Years Entitlement to paid-for sessions at an Early Years setting.
 You can take additional hours in a pre-school or nursery but you would have to pay for this.

 Please note that deferred entry to reception may be as follows: